 5. Your Grout

-Your grout is an important material for backplash too, both as an installation and design element.
+Your grout is an important material for backsplash too, both as an installation and design element.
 (Grout 101 here).
 We always recommend sanded grout for most installations, but If you are using our Tile or Brick consider investing in Epoxy grout, it's a real game changer.
 Tile is easy to clean, but your grout will show wear.
 Epoxy grout requires very little maintenance, so even if you've tiled behind your stove top (the area that will ultimately get the dirtiest), you're looking at a lot less cleaning.
-Note: Unfortunately, you cannot use Epoxy grout with glass tile.

 Like any of the featured colors?
 Order samples online now.
 Need some help?
 Simply call, chat or fill out our Design Assistance Form and one of our talented Design Consultants will get back to you shortly.